 That was the day any desire to write was snuffed out of many.
 The rest of us became technically and grammatically efficient at meeting scholastic demands, but our writings became listless; bereft of passion or joy.

 So, what can we do about this?
-Here are two powerful strategies we can employ:
+Here are two strategies:

 First, give up trying to write perfectly right out of the gate.
 Let nouns and verbs splash across the page like paint.
 Let words drip and mix, blend and shift.
 Think Jackson Pollock.
 To do this, you need to turn off the critical editor in your head (who sounds suspiciously like the Vivisectionist), and write with abandon about your interests and industry, your victories… even your failures.
 Follow threads of thought leading to hidden stories and nuggets of wisdom you never realized you owned.